 Whether it is singing at local nursing homes during the Christmas holidays, raising tens of thousands of dollars for scholarships, building a playground, lighting the first Little League ball field, cutting wood to help the elderly heat their homes, distributing food on holidays and contributing to Kiwanis International projects, the Kiwanis Club of Montville, by example, is always ready to show Montville's young people that community service is a rewarding avocation.

-If you're interested in joining Kiwanis please email Michael Johnson at:
+If you're interested in joining Kiwanis please email us at:

 Montville Kiwanis Club

 Montville, NJ 07045